-Being a social psychologist is my way of more deeply understanding the world and trying to make it a better place.
-Considering teaching an integral part of my scholarship, I designed and taught "Leading with Empathy", a pre-college course at Brown Leadership Institute which examines potential connections between social psychology and social innovation.
-I also TA-ed undergraduate psychology courses at Brown and an MBA course at Stanford.
-Striving for real-world applications of psychological research, I have taken training in acting, persuasive communication, and conflict resolution.
-I once co-designed a mobile app aiming to promote people's engagement in grassroots philanthropy in China.
+Teaching is an integral part of my scholarship.
+I designed and taught "Leading with Empathy," a pre-college course at the Brown Leadership Institute that examines the connections between social psychology and social innovation.
+Striving for real-world applications of psychological research, I have trained in acting, persuasive communication, and conflict resolution.
+I also design executive training workshops in collaboration with the Second City, the world's premier comedy theater and school of improvisation.